-In recent years in America, some people are breeding the Cane Corsos even bigger and stronger, so much so that this would not fall within the breed’s proper standard.
+In recent years in America, some people have been breeding the Cane Corsos even bigger and stronger, so much so that this would not fall within the breed’s proper standard.

 Because of these changes, some people claim that outside of Central Europe, the Cane Corso is being incorrectly bred and is losing its proper confirmation.